-Do you have an advocate in your agency, workplace, or community who qualifies for the 2018 Jeff Ridgeway Advocacy Award?
+ADAP is soliciting nominations for the 2019 Jeff Ridgeway Award.
 The Award, established soon after Jeff’s passing in 2015, recognizes self-advocates who have contributed significantly to the disability rights movement in Alabama.
-The Award criteria and nomination guidelines are found below and on the attached flyer.
-The deadline for nominations is on or before Monday, May 7, 2018.
+The Award criteria and nomination guidelines are found below.
+The deadline for nominations is Friday, June 28, 2019.
 Nominations should be sent to:

 Alabama Disabilities Advocacy Program (ADAP)

 The Jeff Ridgeway Advocacy Award shall be presented not more than annually in accordance with the following qualifications and considerations: